s-baumann/PivotTables.jl/README.md

 Data is embedded directly into the HTML file as CSV text within `<script>` tags.

-**Advantages:**
-- Single self-contained HTML file
-- No external dependencies
-- Easy to share and distribute
-- Works when opened directly in a browser

-**Disadvantages:**
-- Large datasets result in very large HTML files
-- Slower initial page load for large datasets
-- Higher memory usage in browser

 **Usage:**
 ```julia
 page = JSPlotPage(dataframes, plots, dataformat=:csv_embedded)